LiaPlayground/LiaScript_WeAreDevelopers2022/README.md

 Types of files labeled with "OER" on TU Bergakademie's servers:

 <!-- data-type="BarChart"
-data-title="Ratio of different data formats of "OER" materials at TU Bergakademie Freiberg" data-xlabel="Datentyp" data-ylabel="% of Anzahl" -->
+data-title="Ratio of different data formats of 'OER' materials at TU Bergakademie Freiberg" data-show="true" data-xlabel="Datentyp" data-ylabel="% of Anzahl" -->
 | Dateityp | Anzahl |